glouw/blog/_posts/2018-03-11-littlewolf.md

     const int top = (yres + size) / 2.0f;
     const int bot = (yres - size) / 2.0f;

-For example, when the player is parallel to a wall, the following scene is rendered:
+When the player is parallel to a wall the following scene is rendered:

 ![](/images/lw/9.PNG)

 # Ceiling and Floor casting

-Ceiling and floor casting require a percentage of the floor in relation to the wall height.
-By dividing the wall in two an expression for y can be found for everything below the middle of the wall:
+Ceiling and floor casting require a percentage of the floor in relation to the wall height:

 ![](/images/lw/12.PNG)

-An expression for y is formed:
+An expression for y:

     y = yres / 2 - h / 2

 Where h is the size of the wall calculated earlier.
-With a bit of reordering a percentage (p) expression for y is found:
+With a bit of reordering a percentage (p) expression for y is simply:

     p = -h / (2 * y - yres)